Reassessments

 Must-pass units

-Any must-pass units will be listed in the programme catalogue entry for your programme and year of study.
+Some programmes have must-pass units, which cannot be compensated, these are listed in your programme catalogue for your year of study.

 Preparing for your reassessments

 Your reassessment details will provide due dates for each assessment.
-For example, if an assessment is available for five days, the information in eVision will only show the end date.
+If an assessment is available for multiple days, the information in eVision will only show the end date.

 Full details of required reassessments will be given on the relevant unit’s Blackboard site.